-- Support unpaid carers to care through flexible respite, access to accurate information, peer to peer support, effective care planning and through increased public understanding. - Improve well-being of young carers and young adult carers and mitigate against the long-term impacts.
+- Support unpaid carers to care through flexible respite, access to accurate information, peer to peer support, effective care planning and through increased public understanding. - > Improve well-being of young carers and young adult carers and mitigate against the long-term impacts.

-Nur Number of small grants administered nisatio credita Number of school ols awa arded YCIS award market position summary was undertaken as part of the Population Needs Assessment and actions below have been agreed
+Tuda Number of small grants administered Number of organisations awarded CFE accreditation Number of schools awarded YCIS awar rded YCIS award

+The regional Carers Board will develop, co-ordinate and monitor delivery of this plan on behalf of the Regional Partnership Board.
+A market position summary was undertaken as part of the Population Needs Assessment and actions below have been agreed

-- 1. There is still a need to increase awareness of the needs of carers and for frontline staff to be able to recognise when people take on caring responsibilities and signposted to information, especially young carers. - 2.
-Peer to peer support and respite provision are continually highlighted as being a priority need for carers and there is a need to increase support through third sector and community partners to increase befriending opportunities and community groups.
+- 1. ^{Co}There is still a need to increase awareness of the needs of carers and for frontline staff to be able to recognise when people take on caring responsibilities and signposted to information, especially young carers. - Peer to peer support and respite provision are continually highlighted as being a priority need for carers and there is a need to increase support through third sector and community partners to increase befriending opportunities and community groups.